thalerjonathan/rust-ddd/reports/week8/README.md

 # Refactoring towards a more robust Outbox Pattern with Debezium

-Note: this was conducted from 17th - 20th December.
+Note: this work was done on 17th and 18th December.

 So far to deal with the issues of reliable message delivery (see week7 for a detailed discussion of the problem) I have implemented the [outbox pattern](https://microservices.io/patterns/data/transactional-outbox.html).
 In a nutshell what happens is this:
 1. Domain Event is written into an Outbox table.